 Some of the best whale watching on the entire eastern seaboard happens just a short distance off Cape Cod's coastline.
-So taking a whale watch cruise is at the top of many folks' list of "must-do"vacation activities.
+So taking a whale watch cruise is at the top of many families' list of "must-do" vacation activities.

 Excursion boats travel to the whale grounds every day (weather conditions permitting, of course,) from April to October.

 Here's where you can read more about whale watching cruises.

 BTW: If you have binoculars, be sure to bring them with you when you go to the National Seashore.
 On occasion, you'll see whales in the distance offshore.

 Bicycling is a hugely popular activity here all year round.